Ionito/Trivia-video-app/redme.md

 Server runs on port 2000

 Using json-server and the file db.json to persist the data.
 Also simulating a response delay of 2 sec (you can modify in the package.json start command)

+Pending issues

+- edit on open question
+- delete on open question